maymeileng/ap-cs/README.txt

-Progress Report #2: (this is not a readme that fulfills the documentation standard because I am not officially turning in the project yet) So far, I have accomplished creating the outer permanent fences, and also the 20 randomly places interior fences.
+Progress Report #2: (This is not a readme that fulfills the documentation standard because I am not officially turning in the project yet) So far, I have accomplished creating the outer permanent fences, and also the 20 randomly places interior fences.
 I have also created 12 randomly placed mhos.
 I am currently trying to figure out a way to structure the code or write a separate method that can be implemented so that the interior fences and